Treefire33/Clangen/README.md

 Use the theme creator to create a theme or read the theme guide to make one manually.

-Then modify the game config to select a theme.
+Then select your theme in game.

 DISCLAIMER(s):